British postcard in the Picturegoer Series, London, no. W 52. Photo: Paramount.

 The Wanderer

-After several unsuccessful roles for Paramount, Hayden went freelance, although he did not enjoy the film world.
+After several unsuccessful roles for Paramount, Sterling Hayden went freelance, although he did not enjoy the film world.
 He invested the money he earned in ship projects.
 During the 1950s, he starred in several Westerns and Film Noirs.
 Hayden had a starring role in John Huston's Noir classic The Asphalt Jungle (1950), for which he received excellent reviews.
-He had a support role in a big studio picture, Prince Valiant (Henry Hathway, 1954), playing Sir Gawain.
+He had a support role in a big studio picture, Prince Valiant (Henry Hathaway, 1954), playing Sir Gawain.

 That year, he acted in Nicholas Ray's Western Johnny Guitar (1954), starring Joan Crawford.
 It was a box office hit and became a cult favourite.
 However, his career was marked by mediocre roles, periods of absence when he was sailing, and bad films.
 There were some exceptions, though, such as Stanley Kubrick's The Killing (1956).
 He was also offered the role of knife-throwing Britt in The Magnificent Seven (John Sturges, 1960), but he was unavailable.

 Sterling Hayden was reunited with Kubrick in Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb (Stanley Kubrick, 1964).
 For his role as General Jack D. Ripper, he was nominated for a BAFTA Award.
-However, he never lost his passion for sailing.
+However, he always retained his passion for sailing.
 Hayden periodically left the acting world to focus on his passion.
 In 1969, he bought a residential barge in the Netherlands, which he later moved to Paris and lived in.
 In 1972, he played the role of the corrupt cop McCluskey in the award-winning gangster film The Godfather (Francis Ford Coppola, 1972), which marked his return to the big screen.
 He played alcoholic novelist Roger Wade in Robert Altman's The Long Goodbye (1973), and elderly peasant Leo Dalcò in Bernardo Bertolucci's 1900 (1976).

 Hayden was cast as the sailor Quint in Steven Spielberg's Jaws (1975), but he had to decline due to tax problems.
 With a distinctive 'rapid-fire baritone' voice and a height of 1m96, he had a commanding screen presence in leading and supporting roles.
-He returned to Hollywood for King of the Gypsies (Frank Pierson, 1978), Winter Kills (William Richert, 1979), The Outsider (Tony Luraschi, 1980), 9 to 5 (Colin Higgins, 1980), the Canadian comedy Gas (Les Rose, 1981), Venom (Piers Haggard, 1981) and TV Mini Series The Blue and the Gray (Andrew V. McLaglen, 1982).
+He returned to Hollywood for King of the Gypsies (Frank Pierson, 1978), Winter Kills (William Richert, 1979), The Outsider (Tony Luraschi, 1980), 9 to 5 (Colin Higgins, 1980), the Canadian comedy Gas (Les Rose, 1981), Venom (Piers Haggard, 1981) and TV Mini-Series The Blue and the Gray (Andrew V. McLaglen, 1982).

 Sterling Hayden also wrote two books.
 In 1963, his autobiography, 'Wanderer', was released, in which he wrote about his sea voyages and his regrets about cooperating with the House Committee on Un-American Activities.
 In 1976, the novel 'Voyage' was published.
 In 1983, he appeared in a documentary on his life, Leuchtturm des Chaos/Lighthouse of Chaos (Manfred Blank, Wolf-Eckart Bühler, 1983).
 Sterling Hayden has been married to three women and was the father of six children.
 His first marriage was to British actress Madeleine Carroll.
 It lasted four years (1942-1946).
 His second marriage, to Betty Ann de Noon (1947-1953, 1954-1955, 1956-1958), was turbulent: they divorced and remarried twice before breaking up for good in August 1958.
 What followed was a nasty battle for custody of their four children, Christian, Dana, Gretchen and Matthew.
 Hayden made headlines in 1959 when he ignored a court ruling on custody and took his four children on his schooner The Wanderer on a trip to Tahiti.
 His last marriage, to Catherine Devine McConnell (1960-1986), lasted until he died.
 With her, Hayden had two children, Andrew and David.
 In 1986, Sterling Hayden died of prostate cancer.
 He was seventy years old.